euburndraft/euburndraft.github.io/knp14/data.md

 This pages gathers fire observation from a fieldwork campaign organized by Prof Martin Wooster's group at Kings College London in Kruger National Park in 2014.
 Helicopter-borne images were collected for 4 savannah prescibed burns using a handhedl camera mount operating 3 cameras:
 * an Optris P400, a Long Wave Infra Red (LWIR) camera
 * an Agema 550, a Midle Infra Red (MIR) camera which does not see temperature below 470K.
-* and a Gopro Hero camera, hereafter the visible (VIS) camera shown using gray scale.
+* and a Gopro Hero camera, hereafter the visible (VIS) camera which shows here gray scale images.

 Follows an overview of the orhtorectified images processed with a suite of algorithms specifically designed for airborne fire observation collected at high frequency.
 The main requirement are: the camera points towards the plot along a near constant direction, scene background around the plot are kept as much as possible in the field of view, and the plot can be approximated as a plan surface.